ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 an expression, and an optional parameter ``transp`` --- transparency from 0--100 range --- which is 90 by default.

-As an example, here’s a script for coloring trading sessions (use it on EURUSD, 30 min resolution):
+As an example, here's a script for coloring trading sessions (use it on EURUSD, 30 min resolution):

 ::